MikkoMMM/youtube-library/README.md

 * Docopt for Python 3
 * A method of user interaction from the following options:
   * Console input (if using download.py)
-  * KDialog of KDE (if using download.sh which will be abandoned at some point)

 # Usage
 ## download.py